 |Platform||WAN Ports||LAN Ports|

 |410||1/4, 1/5, 1/6||1/3 (FTB)|

 To customize the fallback configuration as per your LAN network:

 - Navigate to Configuration > Appliance Settings > Fallback Configuration.

 Edit values for the following LAN settings as per your network requirements.
 This is the minimum configuration required to establish a connection with the zero-touch deployment service.

 - VLAN ID: The VLAN ID to which the LAN port must be grouped.

 - IP Address: The virtual IP address assigned to the LAN port.

 - DHCP Enabled: Enables the LAN port as the DHCP server.
-The DHCP server assigns dynamic IP addresses to the WAN port.
+The DHCP server assigns dynamic IP addresses to the clients on the LAN port.

-- DHCP Start and DHCP End: The range of IP addresses which DHCP uses to dynamically assign an IP to the WAN port.
+- DHCP Start and DHCP End: The range of IP addresses which DHCP uses to dynamically assign an IP to the clients on the LAN port.

 - DNS Server: The IP address of the primary DNS server.